 Getting around without a driver’s license

-There are plenty of places that are easily accessible by public transportation.
+There are also plenty of places that are easily accessible by public transportation.
 Philadelphia’s public transportation system, SEPTA, is cheap and convenient.
 It’s always important to plan out your trip ahead of time to help keep from getting confused on the way.
 Keep reading to find tips on getting around without a car.
 Visit www.septa.org to learn about public transportation options in southeastern Pennsylvania.
 Use the “Trip Planner” option to see all of your train, trolley, and subway options.
 You can find more information on transportation passes and tickets at shop.septa.org.
 Also, tokens that are good for subways and buses can be easily purchased at any SEPTA station.

 The Broad Street Line is great for going to the sports complex that houses the Phillies, Eagles, and 76ers professional sports teams.
 Philadelphia’s famous Italian Market, Avenue of the Arts, and Center City are also easily accessible on the Broad Street Line subway.